Leasing

 A critical element of success for the Precinct is the embedded collaboration between project partners who are made up of small, medium and large businesses, research organisations, industry groups, training organisations and investors, and other entities.
 The TURBINE Precinct acknowledges that businesses are more likely to grow and attract investment when there are fewer barriers and they are supported by a thriving business environment.

-With this understanding, the Precinct will house end-to-end support for a beverage SME to scale, from product ideation through to export, including:
+The Precinct will house end-to-end support for a beverage SME to scale, from product ideation through to export.
+Key highlights include:

 Manufacturing Tenancy Features.